xirtam-ch/RandomMazeDesigner/README.md

-This is a tool writted in java for people who want design a maze.
+This is a tool written in java for people who want design a maze.

 Run the Launcher to start it.